 THE 51st ANNUAL ADMINISTRATIVE PROFESSIONAL COURSE

-For over forty-nine years, P.A.
+For fifty years, P.A.
 Douglas has set the gold standard for excellence in AA and EA training.
 Recognized as Canada’s leader in professional development, it is where administrative professionals come to learn, network, and engage with leaders in the eld.
-No other program or event provides the high-quality, all-inclusive package as does the 49th Annual Administrative Professionals Course.
+No other program or event provides the high-quality, all-inclusive package as does the 50th Annual Administrative Professionals Course.
 First-class accommodation, meals, social and materials included.

 STRATEGIC EXECUTION: Gaining Control of Your Projects, Priorities and Deadlines